mdforti/OpenTTD/COMPILING.md

 we refer to the compiler manual to see if it supports C++17, and to CMake to see if it supports your compiler.

+## Graphics component

+In order for the compiled binary to run, it is necessary to provide the graphics component.
+After following the instructions above,  you will get a `openttd/build/basesset` directory.
+Download the basic graphic package from [the official site](https://www.openttd.org/downloads/opengfx-releases/latest) and extract the zip inside `openttd/build/basesset` or in `~/.local/share/openttd/baseset`.
+Now it will be possible to run the created binary.

 ## Compilation of base sets

 To recompile the extra graphics needed to play with the original Transport